23 Witch Movies That Will Put a Spell on You

 Bluebirds and forest merriment are just one part of this sweet classic with a dark side.
 When the young heroine dashes through the woods, the animation turns from peace and calm to shadowy calamity.
 Don’t forget the quintessential fairy tale witch in this one.
 Hunched.
 Hooded.
 Totally committed to evil.
 This Disney villain is still thrilling and worth a watch.
 And, of course, you’ll find a classic Disney quote or two in here that the kids will love reciting.

 Based on real-life demon sleuths, this haunted house hit amps up the chills.
 A long-ago curse terrorizes a family who just moved in.
 Hey, if you can’t handle payback, then don’t persecute witches.
 This one’s genuinely scary, so bring a blanket to hide under, then follow up with three more films in the franchise.
 Speaking of spooky tales, these Ouija board stories will give you chills, too.
 Good luck sleeping tonight!

-In one of the most iconic witch movies, Bette Midler goes full-throttle sorceress, and she’s accompanied by Kathy Najimy and Sarah Jessica Parker as part of the spell-casting trio.
+In one of the most iconic (and quotable) witch movies, Bette Midler goes full-throttle sorceress, and she’s accompanied by Kathy Najimy and Sarah Jessica Parker as part of the spell-casting trio.
 Fun performances and wholesome high jinks soak over-the-top theatrics with charm.

 Angelica Huston leans into her role as a witch in this fantasy about a boy who’s turned into a mouse after he stumbles upon a coven’s nefarious plans.
 Try the classic original, known for its charming watchability, before streaming the 2020 update starring Anne Hathaway and Octavia Spencer.